TTK4130/ttk4130.github.io/docs/animation.rst

 We now have all the objects and meshes we need in our scene.
 We now need to link the motion of our system to the individual components in our scene.
-This is done with **keyframe tracks** which determine the motion of objects througout our animation.
+This is done with **keyframe tracks** which determine the motion of objects throughout our animation.
 Keyframe tracks store arrays of keyframe data and interpolate between these keyframes to create smooth animations of various properties (positions, rotations, scales, colors, etc.) over time.
 To be able to easily track our objects we give names to each of the meshes and groups in our scene.